Honoring your high school senior

-A senior portrait session is an opportunity to honor your child and document a time period in their life when they are on the brink of adulthood.
-The motivation for senior photos may be getting a photo for the yearbook, but I hope you will cherish these photos for years to come.
-Regardless of your plans for using the images, I will approach each photo shoot as a time to focus entirely on making beautiful pictures of your senior.
-My goal is to tune in to each subject and bring out some of who they genuinely are at this point in time.
+A senior portrait session is an opportunity to honor your child and document a time when they are on the brink of adulthood.
+The motivation for senior photos may be simply to get a photo for the yearbook, but you will cherish these photos for years to come.
+Each photo session is a time to focus entirely on making beautiful pictures of your senior and to bring out some of who they genuinely are at this point in time.
 Young people take a lot of photos of themselves these days, this is an opportunity for them to take center stage and let me do the work.
 My goal is to make every photo session fun and to put my subjects at ease.
 Satisfaction is 100% guaranteed!

 Please Read On for suggestions on how to prepare for and what to expect in your Senior Photo Session.